Efficient Dual-domain Image Dehazing with Haze Prior Perception: Method

-\textbf{Spatial Modulation.} As illustrated in Fig.~\ref{fig: net}(b), HAFM first performs spatial modulation.
-The dark channel-guided feature $X_d^{i,j-1}$ is passed through two consecutive $1\times1$ convolutions with a GELU activation in between, producing the intermediate dark channel feature $\hat{X}_d^{i,j}$.
-Both convolutions serve to compress channels.
-Then, $\hat{X}_d^{i,j}$ is processed with a Sigmoid function to produce the spatial attention map $M_{sa}$.
-This process is expressed as:
+\textbf{Spatial Modulation.} As shown in Figure~\ref{fig: net} (b), the dark channel-guided feature $X_d^{i,j-1}$ is passed through two $1 \times 1$ convolutions with GELU activation, producing the intermediate feature $\hat{X}_d^{i,j}$, which is then processed by a Sigmoid function to produce the spatial attention map $M_{sa}$:

-Meanwhile, the normalized input feature $\mathrm{BN}(X_f^{i, j-1})$ is processed by a $1\times 1$ convolution to produce $X_{m}^{i,j}$, for inter-channel information exchange.
-To recover high-frequency details lost in hazy regions, a $3\times 3$ depth-wise convolution is applied to $X_{m}^{i,j}$.
-The result is then element-wise multiplied by the dark channel-guided spatial attention map $M_{sa}$ and added to $X_{m}^{i,j}$, yielding the final spatially modulated feature:
+Meanwhile, the input feature $\mathrm{BN}(X_f^{i, j-1})$ undergoes a $1 \times 1$ convolution to generate $X_m^{i,j}$ for inter-channel interaction.
+A $3 \times 3$ depth-wise convolution is used to enhance high-frequency areas.
+The result is element-wise multiplied by $M_{sa}$ and added to $X_m^{i,j}$ to produce the spatially modulated feature:

-\textbf{Frequency Modulation.} Global frequency modulation is then applied to the spatially modulated feature $X_{spatial}^{i,j}$.
-First, the feature undergoes a Fast Fourier Transform (FFT, $\mathcal{F}$) to obtain its real and imaginary components, $X_{\mathcal{R}}^{i,j}$ and $X_{\mathcal{I}}^{i,j}$.
-Each part is processed independently using two $1\times1$ convolutions with a GELU activation in between, functioning like a frequency-domain MLP.
-This design preserves spectral structure while avoiding cross-component interference.
-Then, the modulated parts are transformed back to the spatial domain via the inverse FFT (IFFT, $\mathcal{F}^{-1}$), yielding the frequency-modulated feature $X_{frequency}^{i,j}$.
-The entire process is formulated as:
+\textbf{Frequency Modulation.} The spatially modulated feature $X_{spatial}^{i,j}$ is then subjected to frequency modulation.
+First, the feature undergoes Fast Fourier Transform (FFT, $\mathcal{F}$) to extract its real and imaginary components, $X_{\mathcal{R}}^{i,j}$ and $X_{\mathcal{I}}^{i,j}$, which are processed separately using two $1 \times 1$ convolutions with GELU activation.
+The modulated components are subsequently converted back to the spatial domain via inverse FFT (IFFT, $\mathcal{F}^{-1}$), resulting in the frequency-modulated feature $X_{frequency}^{i,j}$:

-Finally, the spatially and frequency-modulated features are concatenated along the channel dimension and subsequently fused using a $1\times1$ convolution followed by a GELU activation to generate the final output:
+Finally, the spatially and frequency-modulated features are concatenated and fused using a $1\times 1$ convolution and GELU activation to produce the final output: